SEMICeu/documentation/puri.md

 ### Data specifications and PURIs

 Data specifications must assign an URI to each term.
-This URI is either an existing URI or a new URI minted within [one of the persistent URI domains](#Supported-domains-by-SEMIC) from SEMIC.
+This URI is either an existing URI or a new URI minted within [one of the persistent URI domains](#supported-domains-by-semic) from SEMIC.

 Any change (creation, updating, ...) to a term associated with a SEMIC owned PURI requires editorial effort to ensure the expected dereferenceability.

-In short, the steps are
+In short, the steps are:

 1. Editors create/update a UML representation of the vocabulary annotated with the right information.
 2. Using the toolchain an RDF file is created that contains the data of the vocabulary.